rsksmart/devportal-1.0/content/rsk-devportal/tools/foundry.md

 #### Environment Configuration

-Once you have an account with a private key and a API key to interact with the RPC API, create a `.env` file in the root of the foundry project and add the variables.
+Once you have an account with a private key and an API key to interact with the RPC API, create a `.env` file in the root of the foundry project and add the variables.

 Foundry automatically loads a `.env` file present in the project directory.